History of Lighthouses Across the World

 Lighthouses have an interesting and rich history that dates to the ancient times, some thousands of years.
 The importance of lighthouses was immense on account of the fact that they serve as vital navigational aids for sailors across the world.
 The Pharos of Alexandria was the earliest known lighthouse and it was built in the 3rd century BCE in Egypt.
 It amazingly was looked upon as one of the Seven Wonders of the Ancient World.
 Centuries ago, these lighthouses were in the form of simple bonfires on hilltops that evolved into more sophisticated structures made of stones and brick.
 Modern technology has brought about the introduction of Fresnel lenses that were implemented somewhere in the 19th century.
 This innovation revolutionized the effectiveness of lighthouses.
 These iconic towers were strategically placed along treacherous coastlines, and were highly functional in guiding ships safely to shore with their powerful beacons.
 Today, many lighthouses have been decommissioned due to advances in technology like GPS.
 But the heritage they carry can never be ignored.
 These lighthouses stand proudly as indomitable symbols of maritime heritage, and efforts are on to preserve them as historical landmarks.

-Suggested Read: Travel tips for Andaman and Snorkelling in Andaman
+Suggested Read: Top restaurants in Andaman and Places to visit in Andaman

 Historic Lighthouses of Andaman Island